KostasValeckas/PyLongslit/docs/configuration_file.rst

 that are needed to run the software.
 The file is divided into sections, each corresponding to a different step in the pipeline.

-Every pipeline-command takes the confguration file as input.
+Every pipeline command takes the configuration file as input.
 From the configuration file the software knows where to look for the data, what to do with it, and where to save the results.
 Every call has the following format: